2204447/CS220AU-DP-2022/README.md

 <br>

 ## Log
+- 2022-10-11 Had an overview of the module - syllabus and assessments
+- 2022-10-11 Watched videos on digital identities
 - 2022-10-18 I created a github account with two repositories

 <br>

 ## TODO
 ### in week 3
-- copy my notes into my private repository
+- copy my notes on the three videos into my private repository
-- brainstorming ideas for my research question
+- brainstorm ideas for my research question

+Week 4
+- Create my VR map
+- link digital identities and existential crisis for my research question